The Most Incredible ThingReleased - 2011 Visitors' rating (plurality): ★★★☆☆

 Other releases - (none)

-Back to the "daily grind.
+It's the daily grind again.
 Yes, the dominant "moronic" motif from "The Grind" is there, all but buried within in the cacophony, only now it sounds like even more of a "grind" than before.
 The implication, of course, is that Karl's victory has hurled the kingdom back to an even darker form of its old, dull routine, as opposed to the bright new day promised if Leo had won.

 Some fans got an advance hearing of this part of the score in a somewhat "raw" form.
 A preliminary demo titled "The Grind 2" was included as part of "Room Divider," a group exhibition that opened in July 2010 at London's Wilkinson Gallery.
 One listener described it as having an "insistent beat and layers of synth" as well as piano and either actual or sampled/synthesized brass, ending with the sound of thunder.
 That same description applies equally well to its final form as it appears in the ballet.